 Will my UK bank card be valid?

 Yes, you will still be able to use your UK bank cards in Europe, just as you did before.
 Make sure you are aware of any charges your bank may impose.

 Travelling to Europe after Brexit- Will there be huge delays at borders?

 Possibly.
 UK passport holders will no longer be permitted to use the EU fast-lanes, so we will need to go through the ‘other' lanes.
 Also, border control officials may wish to question you about your trip.

 Some countries, such as Portugal, have already said they intend to allow UK passport holders to use ‘fast-track lanes’ so, after the initial ‘settling-in’ period, I doubt we’ll see much difference.

-If you are driving to Europe after BREXIT, there is a chance you could get caught in these delays, although it will mainly be commercial traffic at Dover and Folkestone.
+If you are driving to Europe after BREXIT, there is a chance you could get caught in these delays, whether you use the ferry or Eurotunnel.